buggyrace/buggy-race-server/tech_notes/content/tech-notes/index.md

 # CS1999 Tech notes

 Notes to explain how to do (and understand) project tasks.
-Remember there are videos too — see [all the resource links](cs1999-resource-links).

 ## Especially for phase 0